The Quest, The Race, The Grind

 Life never follows a linear path, and neither does your product.

 The Three Horizons model, developed by McKinsey and Company and articulated in “The Alchemy of Growth” in 1999, segments this S-curve into three distinct phases.
 First, there is the innovation phase; the long, flat portion where the idea is formulated and the initial versions of the product are created.
 Second, there is the non-linear growth phase; this is the fabled ‘hockey stick’ of rapid adoption.
 Finally, we have the profit phase where the rate of growth stabilizes, and the project reliably returns cash.
 To emphasize the target state of profitability, McKinsey used a “countdown” approach, and so the horizons progress 3–2–1: meaning, Innovation is Horizon Three, Growth Horizon Two, and Profit Horizon One, which we’ll shorthand as H3, H2, and H1 respectively.
+(Note that this numbering scheme is counter-intuitive as most tend to think that products progress through phases as 1-2-3; be careful when discussing horizons as it’s easy to get confused.)

 McKinsey articulated the horizons to demonstrate the importance of a balanced product portfolio.
-H1 projects represent current profits, but they don’t last forever—if there aren’t H2 projects already growing to replace H1 when it reaches end-of-life the firm is in jeopardy of having no profits.
+H1 projects represent current profits, but they don’t last forever: if there aren’t H2 projects already growing to replace H1 when it reaches end-of-life the firm is in jeopardy of having no profits.
 Similarly, there must be initiatives in H3 ready to replace H2, which themselves replace H1.
-McKinsey’s main point was that failure to have projects simultaneously in all three horizons puts the firm at risk of disruption.
+McKinsey’s point was that failure to have projects simultaneously in all three horizons puts the firm at risk of disruption.

-In this essay, I’m going to use the same horizons but for a different purpose.
+In this article, I’m going to use the same horizons but for a different purpose.
 I’ll start by defining the horizons themselves.
 Next, I’ll outline how each stage’s degree of certainty dictates a particular management approach.
 Third, I’ll specify the transition conditions necessary when moving stage to stage.
 Finally, I’ll show how this all leads to a specific financial model for innovation that differs sharply from convention.
 With that overview, let’s get started.

 The Horizons Defined

 Horizon Two is about non-linear growth.
 Here progress is measured by top-line metrics like revenue, unit sales, and market share.
 H2 products readily sacrifice immediate profitability for larger and more defensible profits in the future.
-These projects are run by builders who scale—in marketing, distribution, partnerships, and so on.
+These projects are run by leaders who scale – in marketing, distribution, partnerships, and so on.
 This kind of ‘hockey-stick’ growth is chaotic; the systems are constantly playing catch-up and tend to be fragile and inefficient.
 H2 products generally demand about 20% of a firm’s resource.
-They are exciting and trendy, and since they are exciting and trendy they attract attention from competition — thus the Race is on.
+They are exciting and trendy, and since they are exciting and trendy they attract attention from competition – thus the Race is on.

 The Horizons and Certainty